JimHokanson/blog/blog/2024/2024_05__sas_reader_matlab/readme.md

 # File Structure #

-Below is a rough outline of the file layout/structure.
+Below is a rough outline of the file layout/structure of a sas7bdat file.

 <img src="sas_file_format.png">

 I had intended on documenting this in more detail but at this point I've run out of steam.
 There are a couple of things that are noteworthy about this structure.
 First, important properties of the file, such as most of the column details (names, labels, etc.) are stored as "subheaders" on pages, rather than in the main file header.
 This means that as you are parsing "data" you might encounter general file processing instructions.
 Another unexpected formatting issue that I ran into involves uncompressed data.
-Often the uncompressed data rxows are stored in one contiguous spot on the page, separate from the subheaders.
+Often the uncompressed data rows are stored in one contiguous spot on the page, separate from the subheaders.
 However in certain circumstances these uncompressed data rows are stored in the subheaders along with compressed data.

 At some point I would love to contribute back to the official documentation but at this point I'm exhausted :/